w3f/polkadot-wiki/docs/glossary.md

 governance allows decisions to be made in a transparent manner.
 Note that there are a variety of different algorithms for making these decisions, such as simple majority voting, adaptive quorum biasing, or identity-based quadratic voting.

+## Oversubscribed

+If more than 64 nominators nominate the same validator, it is "oversubscribed", and only the top 64 staked nominators (ranked by amount of stake) are paid rewards.
+Other nominators will receive no rewards for that era.

 ## Pallet